-Alternatively, upon a covered termination which occurs within three months prior to or twelve months following the effective date of a change in control (a "change in control termination"), each of our named executive officers is eligible to receive (i) a payment equal to the sum of his or her monthly base salary and pro-rata bonus, multiplied by 18 in the case of Dr. Kirk, or 12 in the case of Mr. Belsky or Dr. Mordwinkin, and (ii) 18 monthly payments in the case of Mr. Belsky or Dr. Mordwinkin, equal to the monthly cost of health insurance premium at the time of termination.
+Alternatively, upon a covered termination which occurs within three months prior to or twelve months following the effective date of a change in control (a "change in control termination"), each of our named executive officers is eligible to receive (i) a payment equal to the sum of his or her monthly base salary and pro-rata bonus, multiplied by 18 in the case of Dr. Kirk, or 12 in the case of Mr. Belsky or Dr. Mordwinkin, and (ii) 18 monthly payments in the case of Dr. Kirk, or 12 monthly payments in the case of Mr. Belsky or Dr. Mordwinkin, equal to the monthly cost of health insurance premium at the time of termination.